Are You Doing A Marathon Or Not?

 London – 14 Dec 2023

 Raised paving stones and sunken drains have been responsible for a number of injuries.
 In the dark I can’t see them.
 Yes, I’ve had other minor tumbles, clipping kerb stones, or losing my footing on gravel, but the only serious injuries were always the result of uneven pavements.
 After a particularly troubling tumble in Aug 2023, I started wearing a TubiGrip on my left knee, and I still went and did the Tonbridge Half Marathon on 1 Oct 2023.
-A bad injury (when it was dark) in mid Oct 2023 saw me substitute swimming (for 6 weeks) in place of my regular running.
-Then the clocks went back, I spent more time running in the dark.
-By December I was following my normal running routine again, and then on Boxing day (in the dark at about 6.30am) disaster struck (again)!
+A bad injury (when it was dark) in mid Oct 2023 saw me substitute swimming in place of my regular running (for 6 weeks).
+Then winter set in, and I spent more time running in the dark.
+By December I was back to my normal running routine again, when on Boxing day (in the dark at about 6.30am) disaster struck (again)!

 Paul running in the dark on Millenium Bridge - cold weather clothing with dayglo jacket - Saint Pauls Cathedral in the background - nicely illuminated - the footpath in the foreground has low level lighting which is less than ideal